neopragma/sociabletests/java-exploration.md

 JS May 1: "In the Nullables patterns, WeatherDataImpl and FootballDataImpl are 'high level infrastructure wrappers.'
 They should delegate to a 'low level infrastructure wrapper' that talks to the external system.
 In this case, I would have them delegate to something that abstracted the file system.
 Because I like stupid-obvious names, I would call it 'FileSystem.'
 It can expose the only thing you care about, which is 'String readFileContents(filename).'"

-Another advantage of this approach is that the "business" logic doesn't need to deal with I/O exceptions.
-That will simplify the code.
+Another advantage of using an infrastructure wrapper is that the "business" logic doesn't need to deal with I/O exceptions.

 I think the current way to read the full content of a text file into a String in Java is ```Files.readString()```.
 The available facilities change a bit from release to release of Java.